Create and Manage Custom Metadata Types

 - For Field Manageability, select Any user with the Customize Application permission (package upgrades won't overwrite the value).

 - Click Next and then click Save.

-Believe it or not, you finished creating your first custom metadata type.
-Let’s keep up the pace and start creating custom metadata records.
+By itself, a custom metadata type isn’t useful.
+Let’s keep up the pace and create some custom metadata records.

-- On the Support Tier detail page, click Manage Support Tiers.
+- On the Support Tier page, click Manage Support Tiers.

 - Click New.

 - For the Label, type